stephaniecalluori/p8105_hw1_sdc2157/template.md

 Figure 1: Hourly Temperature and Humidity during Jan 2013.
 While regular fluctuations in temperature occurred, an overall increase in temperature was observed from early to mid-January.
-Relative humidity was low, and then considerably increased near mid-January.
+Relative humidity was low, then considerably increased near mid-January.

 # Problem 2

-## Exploring and Converting Variable Types
+## Exploring Variable Types

 First, we will create a data frame.